jeromecoupe/webstoemp/src/content/blogposts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 To tackle the visual design aspect of things, we need another deliverable alongside the content prototype.
 The inevitable Dan Mall has a fantastic post about what he calls "[element collages](http://danielmall.com/articles/rif-element-collages/)".

-Using Sketch or Photoshop, we can quickly create an advanced moodboard of sorts that will allow designers to showcase what the website will look like and how certain parts of it will function, without having to paint pretty pictures of all the pages in the site.
+Using Sketch or Photoshop, we can quickly create an advanced mood-board of sorts that will allow designers to showcase what the website will look like and how certain parts of it will function, without having to paint pretty pictures of all the pages in the site.

 Even though we are headed towards 2017, I still see web designers starting their explorations with desktop layouts.
 Element collages nudge designers into taking a more component-based approach and to leave the tyranny of the desktop page behind.
 Designing in the form of element collages is also an opportunity to focus on specific design challenges like complex responsive navigation, views of components at various screen sizes, etc.

-Again, because of its moodboard-esque nature, an element collage is far less prescriptive than static comps.
-It is a more dynamic artefact, one that allows for design conversations to happen and avoids the proverbial "Don Draper big reveal".
+Again, because of its mood-board nature, an element collage is far less prescriptive than static comps.
+It is a more dynamic artifact, one that allows for design conversations to happen and avoids the proverbial "Don Draper big reveal".

 ## Enrich and iterate